yaSebastian/nullius-adjustments/README.md

-# nullius-adjustments
+# Nullius Adjustments

+## Introduction

-Some random adjustments to the Nullius mod for a private server.
+This mod makes some adjustments to the original 'Nullius' mod, allowing for a faster playthrough with increased UPS.